jeromepaul/jForest/README.md

 ```
 R CMD INSTALL jForest_1.0.tar.gz
 ```
-You only need the <a href="http://cran.r-project.org/web/packages/rJava/" target="_blank">rJava</a> library to be installed.
+You only need the <a href="http://cran.r-project.org/web/packages/rJava/" target="_blank">rJava</a> library to be installed and configured.
+You might have to run `R CMD javareconf`.
+The java class files were compiled with java version 1.7.0_25.

 ### from source
 Clone this repository and run